Light welterweight: Amateur boxing

 In amateur boxing, light welterweight is a weight class for fighters weighing up to 64 kilograms.
-For the 1952 Summer Olympics, the division was created when the span from 54–67 kg was changed from three weight classes (featherweight, lightweight, and welterweight) to four.
+For the 1952 Summer Olympics, the division was created when the span from 54 to 67 kg was changed from three weight classes (featherweight, lightweight, and welterweight) to four.
 Perhaps the most famous amateur light welterweight champion is Sugar Ray Leonard, who went on to an impressive professional career.